-Towards evening, Maria Atherton and Adelaide Woodard called for Sabra to take a walk.
-She thought immediately of her dream, but she was happily disappointed, for she found they were not proud or particular, and she knew they were not ashamed of her on account of her dress.
-They went to the shop.
-Jason was glad to see them, and showed them some nice jewellery.
-They went round the mill pond, and back to the house.
-Sabra began to enjoy her visit, and to feel more contented; but there seemed to be one obstacle in the way; she could not please Mrs. Hunt.
+Towards evening, Maria Atherton and Adalaide Woodard, called for Sabra to take a walk; she thought, immediately, of her dream, but she was happily disappointed, for she found they were not proud or particular, and she knew they were not ashamed of her, on account of her dress.
+They went to the shop; Jason was glad to see them, and showed them some nice jewelry.
+They went around the mill pond, and back to the house.
+Sabra began to enjoy her visit, and to feel more contented, but there seemed to be one obstacle in the way; she could not please Mrs. Hunt.
 She did not know why it was, for she tried more to please her than any of the other members of the family, and she was always respectful to the aged.

-Henrietta was very kind to Sabra, and taught her to do many things which she had not been accustomed to do, such as making button holes, darning stockings, and other things which she had been in the habit of getting her mother to do for her.
-Sabra could perform all these very neatly, and thought there was no person like Henrietta.
-She felt quite contented until Sunday came-it was so unlike her Sabbath at home.
-She thought of her Sabbath-school teacher, of her classmates, of Thaddeus and Theodore, and then applied herself to her lesson, determined that they should not excel her in verses.
+Henrietta was very kind to her, and taught her to do many things which she had not been accustomed to do, such as making button holes, darning stockings, and other things which she had been in the habit of getting her mother to do for her; she could perform all these very neatly; she thought there was no person like Henrietta.
+She felt quite contented, until Sunday came, it was so unlike her Sabbath at home.
+She thought of her Sabbath school teacher, of her class-mates, of Thadeus and Theodore, and then applied herself to her lesson, determined that they should not excel her in verses.
 But her heart was full, and she had to find a retired place, and relieve her troubled spirit by a flood of tears.